dustinspecker/dustinspecker.com/content/posts/making-smaller-git-commits.md

 ```

 Files under the "Changes to be committed:" header are now staged.
 Anything
-in the stage would be part of a commit if we ran `git commit`.
+in the stage would be part of a commit if we were to run `git commit`.
 Speaking of stage,
 sometimes you'll see Git's stage referred to as its index.
 Stage and index are the
 same thing.